We Continue the Change – Democratic Bulgaria

 We Continue the Change – Democratic Bulgaria (Продължаваме промяната – Демократична България), also known simply as PP–DB, is a Bulgarian electoral coalition between We Continue the Change and Democratic Bulgaria (DaB and DSB).
 The alliance was formed prior to the 2023 election.
+The coalition was part of the Denkov Government between 2023 and 2024.

-The union was a ruling party in Bulgaria during the period between 2023-2024.
+On 30 April 2026, We Continue the Change and Democratic Bulgaria formed separate parliamentary groups in the National Assembly, effectively dissolving it on the parliamentary level, but they announced that they would retain the electoral alliance for the upcoming presidential election and in municipal councils.

 Background

 Bulgarian political crisis

 Following numerous corruption scandals linked to the governing GERB party, several anti-corruption parties made breakthroughs in the April 2021 election.
 One of such parties was the liberal-conservative group, Democratic Bulgaria (DB).
 Due to the resulting political deadlock, no government could be formed and the country would go onto face two further elections in 2021, one in July and one in November.
 Before the November election, two popular ministers from Stefan Yanev's first interim government, Kiril Petkov and Assen Vassilev formed a new centrist political force, the We Continue the Change (PP).
 PP would go on to win the November election, and negotiated a government with DB, alongside the Socialist Party (BSP) and another anti-corruption party There Is Such a People (ITN).

 The government fell after less than seven months in power, after ITN pulled out due to disagreements over the Budget and Macedonian accession to the European Union.
 The government was voted out in a Vote of No Confidence.
 President Rumen Radev called an election in October 2022, in which PP fell back to second behind GERB.
 No government could be formed as a result of the election, and so a further election was set to be held in April 2023.